 - Capacity to meet needs: Although the regional workforce development system has vast experience and success in providing career services, it does not have the capacity to provide these services for all high school students and job seekers in the region. - Stability of funding sources: Current funding sources for providing career services for high schools and career pathway development is based on competitive funding.
-It is difficult to plan long-term, make system changes and to recruit staff based on unstable funding sources. - Asset map and gap analysis: The asset map of career and workforce development services being developed by our Rural Career Counseling Coordinator will enable the region to market services available in the region, align services, avoid duplication of services and target limited resources to fill gaps in services. - Increase employer engagement: The region has a great opportunity at this time to increase employer engagement through: their need for skilled workers, sector-based career pathway strategies, career exploration activities, and work-based learning strategies such as transitional jobs, internships, apprenticeships and incumbent worker training.
-The recent infusion of funding from the DOL NEG grant and TAACCCT MnAMP grant, in addition to career pathway development, provide an opportunity to engage more employers in the region in sector-based strategies. - Increase community engagement: The region has an opportunity to expand community engagement as we focus on populations that are experiencing employment disparities. - Marketing the region: With declining population in our rural counties, the region has an opportunity to market the quality of life in the region (including job opportunities) to attract and retain talent. - Technology: The region will support efforts of the State to provide services to a broader audience through technology, especially for those customers who have limited barriers and are able to self-serve.
-In addition, we will be exploring as a region the opportunity to develop an on-line application for easier access to services.
+It is difficult to plan long-term, make system changes and to recruit staff based on unstable funding sources. - Asset map and gap analysis: The asset map of career and workforce development services being developed by our Rural Career Counseling Coordinator will enable the region to market services available in the region, align services, avoid duplication of services and target limited resources to fill gaps in services. - Increase employer engagement: The region has a great opportunity at this time to increase employer engagement through sector-based strategies through: their need for skilled workers, sector-based career pathway strategies, career exploration activities, and work-based learning strategies such as transitional jobs, internships, apprenticeships and incumbent worker training. - Increase community engagement: The region has an opportunity to expand community engagement as we focus on populations that are experiencing employment disparities.

-11. Describe the regional workforce development area's vision for a skilled workforce.
+- Marketing the region: With declining population in our rural counties, the region has an opportunity to market the quality of life in the region (including job opportunities) to attract and retain talent. - Technology: The region will support efforts of the State to provide services to a broader audience through technology, especially for those customers who have limited barriers and are able to self-serve.
+In addition, we will be exploring as a region the opportunity to develop an online application for easier access to services. - 11.
+Describe the regional workforce development area's vision for a skilled workforce.